 Source: MAUSD "Shape the Future" post

 The April 14 board meeting recording answers this directly.
 A board member stated that Starksboro is too organized to fight and that Monkton residents are "more divided."
 That is not a data-driven argument.
 It is a political calculation — and it is now on the public record.
-The data points the opposite direction: MCS enrollment has grown every year for 5 consecutive years (from 122 to 161 students), and the town has grown 8.1% since 2020.
+The data points the opposite direction: MCS enrollment has grown every year for five consecutive years, and the town has grown 8.1% since 2020.
 The consolidation can only move forward if Monkton votes to approve it.
 Starksboro has shown that organized, democratic advocacy works.
 Monkton can too.

 Not necessarily — and the Vermont evidence suggests it won't.
 Schools are funded through a statewide Education Fund, not a town-by-town model.
 No cost savings analysis has even been presented by MAUSD.
 The only comprehensive study of Vermont's own Act 46 consolidations found that merged and unmerged districts spent approximately the same per pupil.
 Vermont's JFO said savings "could" — not "will" — materialize.
 Meanwhile, research links school closures to declining property values (~6.8% reduction in attendance zones), which weakens the tax base for everyone.